AssassinUKG/uGen/Readme.md

 ### Changelog

-07/05/2023 - Added ability to use username of file of usernames
+07/05/2023 - Added ability to use username or a file of usernames

 ### License
 uGen.py name managler is licensed under the MIT License.
 See the LICENSE file for details.